Donix212/urop-hybrid-mesh-net/src/sixlowpan/doc/sixlowpan.rst

 * ``AddressRegistrationJitter``: The amount of jitter (in milliseconds) applied before sending an Address Registration.
 This jitter, sampled uniformly between 0 and the maximum value, helps avoid packet collisions among nodes registering simultaneously.
 * ``RegistrationLifetime``: Specifies the lifetime of a registered address in the neighbor cache of a router.
 The value is in units of 60 seconds (i.e., a value of 65535 represents the maximum of ~45 days).
 * ``AdvanceTime``: Time (in seconds) before expiration that the protocol proactively maintains or refreshes Router Advertisement and registration state.
 Useful for avoiding expiry during active operation.
-* ``DefaultRouterLifeTime``: Lifetime assigned to a default router entry.
+* ``DefaultRouterLifetime``: Lifetime assigned to a default router entry.
 After this period, the router will no longer be considered valid unless refreshed.
 Default is 60 minutes.
-* ``DefaultPrefixInformationPreferredLifeTime``: Preferred lifetime for prefix information sent in Router Advertisements.
+* ``DefaultPrefixInformationPreferredLifetime``: Preferred lifetime for prefix information sent in Router Advertisements.
 Affects address autoconfiguration preferences.
 Default is 10 minutes.
-* ``DefaultPrefixInformationValidLifeTime``: Valid lifetime for prefixes advertised.
+* ``DefaultPrefixInformationValidLifetime``: Valid lifetime for prefixes advertised.
 Beyond this period, the prefix is no longer valid for use in address formation.
 Default is 10 minutes.
-* ``DefaultContextValidLifeTime``: Lifetime of 6LoWPAN Context Information Options (CIOs).
+* ``DefaultContextValidLifetime``: Lifetime of 6LoWPAN Context Information Options (CIOs).
 Determines how long compression context information remains valid.
 Default is 10 minutes.
-* ``DefaultAbroValidLifeTime``: Lifetime of Authoritative Border Router Option (ABRO) information.
+* ``DefaultAbroValidLifetime``: Lifetime of Authoritative Border Router Option (ABRO) information.
 Default is 10 minutes.
 This is relevant in multihop 6LoWPAN ND deployments with multiple border routers.
 * ``MaxRtrSolicitationInterval``: The maximum interval between sending Router Solicitations when retrying with backoff.
 This controls how long a node waits between RS attempts.
 Default is 60 seconds.

 Traces